itsdmd/University/COMP607/assignment_1.md

 ### a.

-With 7 bits per character, there are 128 possible values for each character in the password.
-With 10 such characters in a password, the key space of the password will have the size of 128^10.
+With 7 bits per character, there are $2^7 = 128$ possible values for each character in the password.
+With 10 such characters in a password, the key space of the password will have the size of $128^{10}$.

 ### b.

 There are 10 7-bit characters in the password.
-Therefore, the key length in bits of it is: 10 \* 7 = 70 bits.
+Therefore, the key length in bits of it is: $10 \times 7 = 70$ bits.

 ### c.

 If only 26 lowercase characters are used, we only need at most 5 bits per character to encode the password.
-Therefore, the key length in bits in this case will be: 10 \* 5 = 50 bits.
+Therefore, the key length in bits in this case will be: $10 \times 5 = 50$ bits.

 ### d.